 Spoiler: some days I choose change, sometimes, entertainment.

-I hope you will consider some of my favorite Christian romance books, most of which have great discussion questions at the end!!
+I hope you will consider some of my favorite Christian romance novels, most of which have great discussion questions at the end, whether you read them alone or with a friend!

 1: Watch your Emotions

-If you become more emotional than your circumstances warrant, then take a step back from reading Christian romance books!
+If you become more emotional than your circumstances warrant, then take a step back from reading Christian romance novels!

 2: Watch your Expectations